Digital currency hardware wallets and the essence of money: Introduction

-Of course, the fact that certain methods are commonly used in some contexts does not justify their use in others, and certainly does not justify mandating their use in the context of future infrastructure that intrinsically must be available for general use by the public.
-Mandating the use of certified hardware carries many costs, and the benefits of certified hardware are not as clear as its proponents claim.
-In this article, we debunk the argument that trusted computing is appropriate as an enabler of digital currency solutions.
-In the next section, we consider the arguments in favour of offline payments, toward an understanding of precisely what is meant by the use of the term ``offline'', as well as the specific kinds of offline payments for which trusted computing has been proposed as a necessary solution.
+The rest of the article is organised as follows.
+In the next section, we consider the arguments in favour of offline payments, toward an understanding of precisely what is meant by the use of the term ``offline'', as well as the specific kinds of offline payments for which trusted computing has been proposed as a necessary solution and the underlying motivations for this reasoning.
 In Section~\ref{s:perils}, we critically examine the requirement for trusted computing in the context of central bank digital currency, identifying several key problems that undermine its perceived value.
-In Section~\ref{s:motivations}, we assess the various motivations and expectations for CBDC in general, and whether the assumptions about offline payments make sense.
-In Section~\ref{s:alternatives}, we consider an alternative design that does not rely upon trusted computing and argue that this and similar designs are better-suited for retail CBDC infrastructure.
-In Section~\ref{s:conclusion}, we summarise our various arguments and conclude.
+In Section~\ref{s:tokens}, we argue that token-based architectures are appropriate for privacy and self-custody.
+In Section~\ref{s:issuance}, we discuss the role of the issuer as distinct from the trusted third parties that facilitate transactions.
+In Section~\ref{s:alternative}, we offer an alternative approach that does not rely upon trusted computing and argue that this and similar approaches are better-suited for retail digital currency infrastructure in the general case.
+In Section~\ref{s:conclusion}, we summarise our arguments.